 The Bank funds benefits payable under the medical and life insurance plans as due and, accordingly, has no plan assets.
-Net postretirement benefit cost is actuarially determined using a January 1 measurement date.
+Net postretirement benefit costs are actuarially determined using a January 1 measurement date.
 Following is a reconciliation of beginning and ending balances of the benefit obligation (in millions):

-1999 1998 Accumulated postretirement benefit obligation at January 1 \$67.2 \$54.1 Service cost-benefits earned during the period 2.1 1.8 Interest cost of accumulated benefit obligation 4.0 3.9 Actuarial (gain)/loss (7.5) 9.3 Contributions by plan participants 0.3 0.3 Benefits paid (2.3) (2.2) Accumulated postretirement benefit obligation at December 31 \$63.8 \$67.2
+2000 1999 Accumulated postretirement benefit obligation at January 1 \$63.8 \$67.2 Service cost-benefits earned during the period 1.9 2.1 Interest cost of accumulated benefit obligation 4.7 4.0 Actuarial loss/(gain) 3.0 (7.5) Contributions by plan participants 0.3 0.3 Benefits paid (2.7) (2.3) Accumulated postretirement benefit obligation at December 31 \$71.0 \$63.8

-Following is a reconciliation of the beginning and ending balance of the plan assets, the unfunded postretirement benefit obligation, and the accrued postretirement benefit cost (in millions):
+Following is a reconciliation of the beginning and ending balance of the plan assets, the unfunded postretirement benefit obligation, and the accrued postretirement benefit costs (in millions):

-1999 1998
+2000 1999

 Fair value of plan assets at January 1 \$ - \$ -

-Actual return on plan assets
+Actual return on plan assets - -

-Contributions by the employer 2.0 1.9
+Contributions by the employer 2.4 2.0

 Contributions by plan participants 0.3 0.3

-Danafila naid (0.0) (2.2

-Benefits paid (2.3) (2.2
+Benefits paid (2.7) (2.3)

 Fair value of plan assets at December 31 \$ - \$ -

-\$ -

-Fair value of plan assets at December 31 \$ - \$ -

-Fair value of plan assets at December 31 Unfunded postretirement benefit obligation \$ - \$63.8 \$ - \$67.2 0.7 (12.7
+Unfunded postretirement benefit obligation \$71.0 \$63.8

+Unrecognized prior service cost 0.7 0.7

+Unrecognized net actuarial gain (loss) (7.9) (5.0)

+Accrued postretirement benefit costs \$63.8 \$59.5

-Accrued postretirement benefit cost is reported as a component of "Accrued benefit cost."
+Accrued postretirement benefit costs are reported as a component of "Accrued benefit costs."

-The weighted-average assumption used in developing the postretirement benefit obligation as of December 31, 1999 and 1998 was 7.5% and 6.25%, respectively.
+At December 31, 2000 and 1999, the weighted-average assumption used in developing the postretirement benefit obligation was 7.5 percent.

-For measurement purposes, an 8.75% annual rate of increase in the cost of covered health care benefits was assumed for 2000.
-Ultimately, the health care cost trend rate is expected to decrease gradually to 5.50% by 2006, and remain at that level thereafter.
+For measurement purposes, an 8.75 percent annual rate of increase in the cost of covered health care benefits was assumed for 2001.
+Ultimately, the health care cost trend rate is expected to decrease gradually to 5.50 percent by 2008, and remain at that level thereafter.

 Assumed health care cost trend rates have a significant effect on the amounts reported for health care plans.
-A one percentage point change in assumed health care cost trend rates would have the following effects for the year ended December 31, 1999 (in millions):
+A one percentage point change in assumed health care cost trend rates would have the following effects for the year ended December 31, 2000 (in millions):

-1 PERCENTAGE 1 PERCENTAGE POINT INCREASE POINT DECREASE Effect on aggregate of service and interest cost components of net periodic postretirement benefit cost \$ 1.5 \$(1.1) Effect on accumulated postretirement benefit obligation 11.3 (9.3)
+1 Percentage 1 Percentage Effect on aggregate of service and interest cost components Point increase Point Decrease of net periodic postretirement benefit costs \$ 1.6 \$ (1.2) Effect on accumulated postretirement benefit obligation 12.6 (10.4)

-The following is a summary of the components of net periodic postretirement benefit cost for the years ended December 31 (in millions):
+The following is a summary of the components of net periodic postretirement benefit costs for the years ended December 31 (in millions):

-1999 1998 Service cost-benefits earned during the period \$2.1 \$1.8 Interest cost of accumulated benefit obligation 4.0 3.9 Recognized net actuarial loss 0.2 Net periodic postretirement benefit cost \$6.3 \$5.7
+2000 1999 Service cost-benefits earned during the period \$1.9 \$2.1 Interest cost of accumulated benefit obligation 4.7 4.0 Amortization of prior service cost (0.1) Recognized net actuarial loss 0.1 0.2 Net periodic postretirement benefit costs \$6.6 \$6.3

-Net periodic postretirement benefit cost is reported as a component of "Salaries and other benefits."
+Net periodic postretirement benefit costs are reported as a component of "Salaries and other benefits."